Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Jump rope: It's an excellent aerobic exercise that may be incorporated into HIIT (High-Intensity Interval Training) weight loss sessions.
 This is an excellent substitute for more costly cardio machines recommended by experts.

 • A set of kettlebells or dumbbells: While resistance training is incredibly beneficial for muscle growth, having a bunch of weights doesn't harm adding extra intensity.
-To begin, purchase at least a dumbbell pair.
+To begin, purchase at least a pair of good dumbbells.
 As your strength grows, you may slowly buy more.
 Instead of purchasing all your gear at once, you may do it gradually.

 • Pull-up bar: If you want a muscular back and upper body, you should learn how to do pull-ups.
 Optimal pull-up bars may be safely connected to practically any wall or door.